 Director: Professor Fiona M. Watt, King’s College London

-Project Manager: Dr Curtis Asante, Kings’s College London.
-Please contact Curtis for any queries relating to the Immunomodulation Hub.
+Project Manager: Dr Claire Mooney, Kings’s College London.
+Please contact Claire for any queries relating to the Immunomodulation Hub.

 The focus our Hub is to discover how to harness the immune system for improved outcomes in regenerative medicine.

 Aims and objectives:

 Our collective knowledge and shared experimental tools will be used to answer three key questions in regenerative medicine;

 1. How do differentiated cells signal to the host innate and adaptive immune system?

 2. How do transplanted cells provoke adaptive immune responses?